DBBDX/Puzzle-Swap-SpotPass-BOSS/README.md

 Click Mii Plaza then browse SpotPass data

-Click <current directory> and click paste  (You'll need to replace all files)
+Click <current directory> and click paste  (Replace all files if asked)